Kimchi21/Data-Analysis_Portfolio/Automobile Sales/README.md

   <img src="Resources/dom.png" alt="dom" width="600">
 </p>

-For day of the month trend, it can be seen that near the middle of the month sales are at the highest and lowest at the end of the month.
+For day of the month trend, it can be seen that near the middle of the month sales are at the highest.

 #### **Sales Trend by Day of the Week**